kayak/pypika/CONTRIBUTING.rst

 To publish a new version:

-- Checkout the master brand
+- Checkout the master branch
 - Run the `Poetry Version <https://python-poetry.org/docs/cli/#version>`_ command with the appropriate version bump type.
 - Run the `Poetry Publish <https://python-poetry.org/docs/cli/#publish>`_ command

+.. note:: Always bump the version from the master branch, never in a feature branch.
+This is to avoid conflicts.

 .. _Pypika GitHub Project: https://github.com/kayak/pypika/pulls
 .. _Poetry: https://python-poetry.org/